Lr0b0t/TNM_project/README.md

 This repository contains a modular neuroimaging analysis pipeline, structured into separate stages corresponding to distinct clinical questions and tasks.
 The code supports analysis of resting-state fMRI (rsfMRI) data and machine learning-based outcome prediction across several neurological and psychiatric conditions.

+Before running julia code, you can execute setup.jl located in the root of this repository.
+This script sets up necessary Julia environments, installs required packages, and ensures consistent reproducibility across the pipeline.
 ## Repository Structure

 ### 1. `timeseries_and_connectivity/`